 We need to tell FlightGear about our flight conditions.
 There are different ways to set our "desired" weather, but we'll use the global weather menu.
-After launching FlightGear, click Environment $\Rightarrow$ Global Weather to bring up the weather dialog.
-Then click on METAR Source and select CAT I minimum.
+After launching FlightGear, click Environment $\Rightarrow$ Weather to bring up the weather dialog.
+In the Weather Conditions list, select CAT I minimum.

-This gives us a low ceiling and reduced visibility.
-Unfortunately, it also gives us rather stiff winds.
+This will give us a low ceiling and reduced visibility.
+Unfortunately, it will also give us rather stiff winds.
 If you don't want to deal with them, then you can easily turn off the winds:

-- Click on METAR Source and select Manual input. - In the METAR string at the bottom, change "15015KT" (15 knot winds coming from 150°) to "15000KT" (0 knot winds coming from 150°), and hit Apply.
+- Click on Weather Conditions again, and select Manual input. - In the METAR string at the bottom, change "15015KT" (15 knot winds coming from 150°) to "15000KT" (0 knot winds coming from 150°).